Calculating the Implementation Costs of Business Central

-We are able to provide a fixed fee partially because we've developed a streamlined approach to the training and implementation that we feel is superior to a standard implementation.
-I've written about the remote Business Central implementation here.
-In fact, I'm so impressed with the approach we've designed that I wrote a blog post on Forbes.com to share the information generally.
+We are able to provide a fixed fee partially because we’ve developed a streamlined approach to the training and implementation that we feel is superior to a standard implementation.
+I’ve written about the remote Business Central implementation.
+In fact, I’m so impressed with the approach we’ve designed that I wrote an article on Forbes.com to share the information generally.

 I also wrote a blog on generic Dynamics 365 pricing in the past.
 This is a good overview, but I want to really dig into Business Central implementation prices in this article.
 Therefore, I am limiting myself to Business Central implementation costs, and due to our expertise, we’ll focus on just Business Central manufacturing.

 Sabre Business Central Price Lists

 You can look up our pricing by different type of manufacturer and degree of complexity.
 We’ve found (over the many years of doing this) Business Central implementation costs for customers tend to fall into three categories of complexity.
 Basic, normal and advanced.
 We created bronze, silver, and gold levels of implementation to cover the 95% of cases for each of those levels.

 You may say that a simple “cookie-cutter” pricing for every business doesn’t make sense.
 You would be right.

 We also noticed that different industries have similarities in their needs.
 We needed to combine the 3 level pricing with the different combinations of software modules broken out by manufacturing type.
 In this way, we created all our pricing based on the customer’s manufacturing mode.

 Business Central Engineer to Order Pricing Example